-a) Item 1 of the Agenda Audited Financial Statements for the financial year ended 31 December 2015.
+1. Item 1 of the Agenda Audited Financial Statements for the financial year ended 31 December 2016.

-The Audited Financial Statements under this agenda item is meant for discussion only as the provision of Section 169(1) of the Companies Act, 1965 ("the Act") does not require a formal approval of the shareholders and hence this item is not put forward for voting.
+The Audited Financial Statements under this agenda item is meant for discussion only as the provision of Section 248 and Section 340 (1) (a) of the Companies Act, 2016 ("the Act") does not require a formal approval of the shareholders and hence this item is not put forward for voting.